 What are the reasons for Menorrhagia?

-Fatty tissues contain cholesterol compounds in fat cells, which, over time, can become estrogen.
+- Obesity: Fatty tissues contain cholesterol compounds in fat cells, which, over time, can become estrogen.
 This surplus estrogen can cause the inner uterine wall that sheds during periods, to develop in excess, thereby causing a woman’s periods to get heavy.
 The usual solution that doctors recommend in such a situation is to go on a diet for weight loss and reduce some extra weight, to help counterattack the increase of estrogen.
 Going on birth control is also suggested sometimes, since it helps in balancing the excess estrogen in the body.

-Some women take certain medicines that can cause an increase in the blood flow during periods during menstruation.
+- Certain medications: Some women take certain medicines that can cause an increase in the blood flow during periods during menstruation.
 Medication like blood thinners or drugs that fight inflammation may cause heavy periods.
 Other serious hormonal medications like estrogen and progestins or anticoagulants like warfarin can be risk factors, prompting a prolonged menstrual cycle.
 A doctor may prescribe drugs to reduce the flow of blood only when the woman is menstruating to ease the flow of the cycle.

-Cancers of the uterus, cervix or ovaries may cause excessive bleeding in some women, which may appear to be a heavy period, but can be a sign of endometrial cancer.
+- Cancers or other health problems: Cancers of the uterus, cervix or ovaries may cause excessive bleeding in some women, which may appear to be a heavy period, but can be a sign of endometrial cancer.
 Hence, if there is an uncharacteristic heavy bleed (not spotting) midway through the menstrual cycle or after menopause, it’s safe to get a pap test done.
 However, other ailments, like kidney or liver diseases, thyroid problems, endometriosis, or pelvic inflammatory disease can also cause heavy periods in some women.

-Uterine fibroids are noncancerous growths that often flair up during a woman’s childbearing years.
+- Fibroids: Uterine fibroids are noncancerous growths that often flair up during a woman’s childbearing years.
 These can put pressure on the uterine wall, which can cause more bleeding than usual.
 These fibroids may also contribute to the growth of blood vessels, that, in exchange, can cause heavy bleeding or menorrhagia.
 In most cases, fibroids are treated with hormonal medication to shrink their size in case they are small or surgery to remove, if there are too many or it’s too big.

 How to treat Menorrhagia?